inBeat/inbeat-website/content/singles/pricing.md

         Our platform is built around a usage model.
 For each influencer you export, you will be charged 1 credit.
 If the influencer does not have an email linked to it, you will not be charged.

+        When exporting a list, you will receive the following information:

+        - Handle

+        - Email

+        - Profile URL

+        - Language

+        - Followers

+        - Engagement

+        - Topics
       question: What Counts as a Contact Export?
   title: Common Questions
 ---